borntofrappe/game-development/06 Angry Birds/Angry Birds 0/README.md

 `gravity` allows to set the horizontal and vertical push to which the bodies are subject.

 `sleep` is an optional boolean which allows for sleeping, non-moving, bodies.
-When you have a body you don't want tracked, setting the body as sleeping allows you avoid having the world calculate its position and movement.
-This is ultimately a gain in performance.
+This is ultimately a gain in performance as Box2D optimizes the world by focusing on moving objects.

 ### Bodies

 Bodies are but abstract containers for the elements in the game.
-A body describes a position and a velocity, and it is only through shape and fixtures that these are mapped to actual visual elements.
+A body describes a position and a velocity, and it is only through a shape and a fixture that a body is visualized in the window.

 The relevant function is here `love.physics.newBody(world, x, y, type)`.

 - `world` so that the world and its update function contemplate the body in the simulation

-- `x` and `y` to describe the position.
+- `x` and `y` to describe the position

   It is important to note that the position describes the center of the body, and where the body will ultimately start out.